avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 In ``AvaFrame/avaframe/runScripts``, three different run scripts are provided that show examples on how the postprocessing module aimec can be used.
 These examples include:

-*  full aimec analysis for simulation results of one computational module (from 1 simulation to x simulations). :py:func:`ana3AIMEC.runScripts.runAna3AIMEC()`
+*  full aimec analysis for simulation results of one computational module (from 1 simulation to x simulations). :py:func:`ana3AIMEC.runScripts.runAna3AIMEC.runAna3AIMEC`
-*  using aimec to compare the results of two different computational modules (for one simulation at a time hence only one simulation result per computation module is passed at a time). :py:func:`ana3AIMEC.runScripts.runAna3AIMECCompMods()`
+*  using aimec to compare the results of two different computational modules (for one simulation at a time hence only one simulation result per computational module is passed at a time). :py:func:`ana3AIMEC.runScripts.runAna3AIMECCompMods.runAna3AIMECCompMods`
-*  using aimec to compare one result parameter (ppr, pfd, pfv) for different simulations in a given inputDir (from 1 simulation to x simulations)
+*  using aimec to compare one result parameter (ppr, pfd, pfv) for different simulations in a given inputDir (from 1 simulation to x simulations).
+   :py:mod:`ana3AIMEC.runScripts.runAna3AIMECIndi`

-Here is an example worflow for the full aimec analysis, as provided in ``runScripts/runAna3AIMEC.py``:
+Here is an example workflow for the full Aimec analysis, as provided in :py:mod:`runScripts/runAna3AIMEC.py`:

 Inputs
 -------